pvandervelde/zinger/README.md

 investigate the areas that form the greatest risk for the project first.
 The following are the areas of risk, starting with the highest risk area.

-* **Design and construction of the steering & suspension system** - The steering and suspension system is one of the key parts of the CrateRover.
-Additionally it is probably the most complicated part.
-The risk factors for the steering and suspension system are:
-  * Attaching the assembly to the frame such that it allows both propulsion and steering.
-  * Construction of the assembly such that it is easy to construct and maintain while being assembled with sufficient accuracy.
-  * Software control of the assembly.
-* **Selection of the drive and steering motors** - The steering and drive motors need to be appropriately sized for the loads they are required to handle.
-The risk factors for the selection of the drive and steering motors are:
-  * The sizing of the appropriate motor and gearing to deliver the required velocities and torque.
-  * The selection of the electronic components to control the motors.
 * **Electrical system** - The sizing, construction and safety of the electrical system are important to ensure that the CrateRover can safely perform to the required demands.
 The risk factors for the electrical system are: